PMP Exam Preparation (92 Blogs) Become a Certified Professional

 • How comfortable are you with trying new things on a project?

-• Do you prefer to always receive full credit for your work?
+• Do you prefer always to receive full credit for your work?

 • Are you okay with working as part of a team, or do you prefer to work alone?